Please ensure Javascript is enabled for purposes of website accessibility C. Scott Satterwhite | Faculty | University of West Florida

 Biography

-Satterwhite, a veteran and instructor in the U.S. Navy/Marine Corps, was one of six Pensacola veterans whose stories of life in the military and the transition to civilian life was featured in the Florida Humanities Council’s “Telling: Pensacola.”
+Satterwhite, a veteran and former instructor in the U.S. Navy/Marine Corps, was one of six Pensacola veterans whose stories of life in the military and the transition to civilian life was featured in the Florida Humanities Council’s “Telling: Pensacola.”
 In addition, he has led “Talking Service,” a program also sponsored by the Florida Humanities Council, that encourages local veterans to explore the complexities of military service through literature.
-He also helped to establish the Prison Book Project--a nonprofit organization that sends books and promotes literacy to prisoners across Florida--which he is an active volunteer.
+He also helped to establish the Prison Book Project--a nonprofit organization that sends books and promotes literacy to prisoners across Florida--which he is still an active volunteer.

 Degrees & Institutions

 He received a bachelor’s degree in history, with a specialization in gender and diversity studies and a minor in English, as well as master’s degrees in English and history, all from UWF.
+He holds a specialist degree in education (EdS) and is currently a doctoral candidate, working towards a Doctorate of Education (EdD).